heatweb/heat-network/README.md

 All data requires describing:

-* Where are we talking about - a network id
+* A top level identifier for the system - a network id
-* Who is providing the data - a publisher id
+* Where (which controller or location) the data comes from - a node id
-* What it applies to - a device id
+* What device it refers to - a device id
 * The type of data
 * A name - a data key
 * A value